Interactive patient claims

 Resend to pend the claim

-Resend the claim using the same correlationId within one hour of the original submission to request that the claim be pended.
+Resend the claim using the same correlationId within 60 minutes of the original submission.
+The status moves to MEDICARE_PENDED — the claim has now been received by Medicare and queued for manual operator assessment.

-If you resend the claim using a different correlationId, it is treated as a new patient claim — not a resubmission of the pending claim.
+If you resend the claim using a different correlationId, it is treated as a brand-new patient claim — not a continuation of the pendable one.
+The original pendable claim will simply expire after 60 minutes.

 Mixed Referral and Request Services